Rafi Kirder

 Rafi Kirder is the bassist and vocalist for the Swiss band Deathrope under his alter persona Richland K. Harper.

 Career

-Kirder is best known for having been the bassist for the Swiss Pagan metal band Eluveitie, which he left on 4 June 2008.
+Kirder is best known for having been the bassist for the Swiss folk metal band Eluveitie, which he left on 4 June 2008.

 Family

 Rafi Kirder played a long time in Eluveitie and Red Shamrock with his twin brother Sevan and is of Armenian descent.